afyqeyzar/round-up-feature/README.md

 git clone git@github.com:afyqeyzar/starlingbanktest.git
 ```

-2. Make sure the Access Token is pasted in the '.env' file
+2. Make sure the Access Token is pasted in the `.env` file
 3. Run the file with

 ```bash